Pediatric Brain Injury Program

 Any conversation about brain injury is not complete without a discussion on prevention.
-From helmet safety, to proper safety restraints in vehicles, to following the rules of play; prevention is key.
+From helmet safety to proper safety restraints in vehicles to following the rules of play; prevention is key.
 We are fortunate as a Level 1 Trauma Center to have a trauma prevention program and specialist under our roof.
-Visit Hennepin Healthcare's Trauma Prevention site and learn about other ways you can prevent traumatic brain injury, and other injuries as well.
+Visit Hennepin Healthcare's Trauma Prevention page to learn about other ways you can prevent traumatic brain injury, and other injuries as well.

-Members of the Pediatric Brain Injury Team are also available to provide outreach education to professionals including to schools and at conferences.
+Members of the Pediatric Brain Injury Team are also available to provide outreach education to professionals at schools and conferences.
 Please contact the program coordinator for more information or to make a request, at 612-873-2259.